Archaeology in Missouri

 Left: Graham Cave, Middle: Rice Lanceolate, Right: Thebes

-This time period is indicated by the introduction of many new shapes and forms of stone tools including the Graham Cave side notched, Hidden Valley stemmed, Rice lobed, Rice contracting stemmed, Rice lanceolates, and St. Charles notched.
+This period is indicated by the introduction of many new shapes and forms of stone tools including the Graham Cave side notched, Hidden Valley stemmed, Rice lobed, Rice contracting stemmed, Rice lanceolates, and St. Charles notched.

 Middle Archaic Period (7,500–5,000 B.P.)